Science Networking Online

 We offer Science Networking Online to help you connect with other scientists without the hassle, expense and awkwardness of in-person events.

-We hope these networking sessions make it easier for you to form genuine relationships of trust and generosity and to have a greater impact through whatever you do in science.
+We hope these low-key sessions make it easier for you to form genuine relationships of trust and generosity and to have a greater impact through whatever you do in science.

 Who's invited?